pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ## Predictor

-The predictor we build in this example is a 2-layered perceptron.
+The predictor we build in this example is a 2-layered perceptron (MLP is a shorthand of *multi-layer perceptron*):

 ```python
 predictor = mlp.MLP(unit_num, C)
 ```

-Here, `unit_num` is the number of units and
-`C` is the number of tasks (i.e. 19 in this example).
+Here, `unit_num` is the number of units and `C` is the number of tasks (i.e. 19 in this example).
-Note that computations are done in a *minibatch* manner, the output of the predictor will have a shape `(N, C)` where `N` is the number of samples in a minibatch.
+Note that as computations are done in a *minibatch* manner, the output of the predictor has a shape `(N, C)` where `N` is the number of samples in a minibatch.

-We realize the MLP as the subclass of `chainer.ChainList`:
+We realize the MLP as the subclass of [`chainer.ChainList`](http://docs.chainer.org/en/stable/reference/core/link.html#chainer.ChainList):

 ```python
 class MLP(chainer.ChainList):